misalima/timer-app/README.md

 # Vue Timer App

 This is a simple countdown timer built with Vue3 and TypeScript.
-I made this project to apply my recently acquired knowledge of Vue.js, a very powerful JavaScript framework.
-I also started learning TypeScript basic syntax, so I used it in the project as well.
+I started this project to apply my recently acquired knowledge of Vue.js, a very powerful JavaScript framework.
+I also started learning basic TypeScript syntax, so I used it in the project as well.
+It's still a work on progress.

 ## Screenshots